 Research team Svetlana Bajalica Lagercrantz

-Genetics of tumor predisposition and progression in breast cancer and DLBCL
+Genetics of tumor predisposition and progression in breast cancer

 More specifically the research focus in the different projects are: